ALL CITY COUNCIL STUDENT UNION

 Health & Wellness Director - Responsible in organizing nutrition and wellness meetings at school sites to meet about nutrition and wellness issues on campus.
 Organizer is responsible for holding the district accountable in engaging students in wellness positions.

-LCAP Student Director (2 positions) - LCAP Student Director will sit on the LCAP committee and will have a critical say in where money in their schools and in Oakland will be spent.
-The LCAP Student Director will help ACC go over budget information and make informed decisions around OUSD’s budget.
-The LCAP Student Director will be responsible for holding the LCAP student advisory committee accountable to their commitment and to their peers.
+LCAP Student Director (2 positions) - LCAP Student Director will sit on the Local Control Accountability Plan (LCAP) Parent Student Advisory Committee (PSAC) and will have a critical say in where money in their schools and in Oakland will be spent.
+The LCAP Student Directors will help ACC go over budget information and make informed decisions around OUSD’s budget.
+The LCAP Student Directors will be responsible for holding the LCAP student advisory committee accountable to their commitment and to their peers.
 This representative will report back to us what happens in the LCAP meetings to the Governing Board.

 Student Director (2 positions) on the Board of Education: